The symplectic geometry of the three-body problem: Open books in the spatial CR3BP

 \subsection{Step (1): Global hypersurfaces of section.}

-We first state a structural result, which provides the basic architecture and scaffolding for the problem:
+We first state a structural result, which provides the basic architecture and scaffolding for the problem.

+In the spatial CR3BP, fix a mass ratio $\mu\in [0,1]$.
+Denote a connected, bounded component of the regularized energy level set with energy $c$, by $\overline{\Sigma}_c$, which by Theorem \ref{thm:contact_type} is contact-type if $c$ is in the low energy range.
+We also denote by $\overline{\Sigma}_c^P\subset \overline{\Sigma}_c$ the (codimension-$2$) regularized planar problem.

+By Giroux correspondence, we know there exist supporting open book decompositions on $\overline{\Sigma}_c,\overline{\Sigma}_c^P$ for such $c$ in the low energy range.
+However, as we emphasized already, this correspondence does not give adapted open books whenever the dynamics is fixed.
+The content of the following result is that the \emph{given} dynamics of the spatial CR3BP in the low-energy range, and near the primaries, is given by a contact form which is a Giroux form for some concrete open book.

-\begin{theorem}[Moreno--van Koert \cite{MvK}] Fix a mass ratio $\mu\in (0,1]$.
-Denote a connected, bounded component of the regularized, spatial, circular restricted three-body problem for energy level $c$ by $\Sigma_c$.
-Then $\Sigma_c$ is of contact-type and admits a supporting open book decomposition for energies $c<H(L_1)$ that is adapted to the Hamiltonian dynamics.
+\begin{thm}[Moreno--van Koert \cite{MvK20a}] If $c$ lies in the low-energy range, $\overline{\Sigma}_c$ is of contact-type and admits a supporting open book decomposition for energies $c<H(L_1)$ that is adapted to the dynamics.
 Furthermore, if $\mu<1$, then there is $\epsilon>0$ such that the same holds for $c\in (H(L_1),H(L_1)+\epsilon)$.
 The open books have the following abstract form: